Copup: Anxiety Relief

 While brainstorming, I analyzed existing apps that are direct competitors and identified a gap in the market for apps that capture anxiety in real-time and offer actionable solutions.
 Presenting this to my team, we recognized it as a key advantage for our product and began outlining our features.

-Define: Sitemapping
+Develop: Sitemapping

-Develop: Usability Testing
+Develop: Early Usability Testing

 I completed the low-fidelity wireframes and linked the screens into a prototype.
 I then conducted two sets of usability tests: one moderated with 4 target users and another unmoderated with 10 users via the site Maze.
 I used Task Success Rate (TSR) as my main KPI.
 After discussing with my team, I iterated on our first designs.